Radiation Sickness Anyone? Canon Rebel T4i

-I know that if I had just bought one of these and had no problems, I would still feel inclined to send it back which would actually cause more irritation than a simple rash.
-Still, better safe than sorry I guess under the circumstances!
+I know that if I had just bought one of these and had no problems, I would still feel inclined to send it back.
+Seems like this would actually cause more irritation than a simple rash.
+Still, it is better safe than sorry under the circumstances I suppose!

-Anyway, here is the low-down lottery of which cameras need to be returned…see if you are one of the lucky 68,200 before sending your camera back:
+Therefore, here is the low-down lottery of which cameras need to be returned.
+First of all, see if you are one of the lucky 68,200 before sending your camera back:

 Canon Recalls for Repair EOS Rebel T4i Digital Cameras Due to Risk of Allergic Reaction